Johnny Crump

-Juan Lorenzo Crump Perez also known as Johnny Crump is a Colombian lawyer and drug and arms smuggler who provided testimony that implicated the Cuban government in large-scale international narco-trafficking in 1982.
+Juan Lorenzo Crump Perez, also known as Johnny Crump, is a Colombian lawyer and drug and arms smuggler who provided testimony that implicated the Cuban government in large-scale international narco-trafficking in 1982.

 Smuggling Career and "The Cuban Connection"

 In the mid-70's Crump, whose grandfather had left Macon, Georgia, to build a business in South America, decided he could make a lot more money smuggling drugs than he could ever make legally in Barranquilla.
 By 1980, Crump was smuggling thousands of pounds of marijuana, and millions of methaqualone tablets from Colombia to Florida, through Cuba.
 In 1981, Crump introduced fellow smuggler Jaime Guillot Lara to Gonzalo Bezol, a Cuban diplomat.
-According to the DEA, Bezol and Guillot then traveled to Nicaragua and met with Raul Castro.
+According to the DEA, Bezol and Guillot then traveled to Nicaragua and met with Raúl Castro.
 Soon after, ships owned by Guillot moving marijuana and weapons through Cuban territory.

 Crump was arrested in January 1982 at the Omni International Hotel in Miami on charges of importing marijuana and cocaine into the United States.
 Facing 60 years in prison Crump collaborated with authorities and testified against several high-ranking Cuban government officials, and Colombian smugglers.